How to Lead Effectively as an Introvert

 - As a result of their tendency to live in their heads, introverts also tend to overthink things.
 As a result, you might find yourself second-guessing the decisions you’ve made.
 When you stop overthinking and accept your own authority, you’ll find it easier to be firm when you need to.

 Lastly, don’t put off making decisions.
 You might do this because you don’t believe in your own authority and would prefer to have consensus in the team.
-However, realise that your team actually wants to be managed.
+However, realize that your team actually wants to be managed.
 If you let your team have disproportionate freedom to make decisions, you will find that things won’t get done.
 Discuss with your team, but eventually take the responsibility of making decisions.

 STEPS TO TAKE IN 24 HOURS